Fortunate people love and are loved.

 But material fortune is flickering.
 This story is all about it.

-Ramdas moves to a small village to spend some time with his father.
+Ramdas moves to the small village to spend more time with his father.

-He likes fresh air and his caring father.
+He likes the fresh air and his caring father.

-Often he goes to the forest to get some wood.
+Often, he goes into the forest to gather some wood.

-In the afternoon Ramdas goes to the forest.
+In the afternoon, Ramdas goes into the forest.
 He sees the same calf resting with her mother cow.
 Finally, the cow and calf follow him back into the village.

 Father makes some extra space for the calf and cow.

-After eight days the calf falls into the nearby river.
-Ramdas saves her but unfortunately hurts his arm.
+After eight days, the calf falls into a nearby river.
+Ramdas saves her, but unfortunately injures his arm.

 The situation of material fortune and misfortune is ever-changing.

-The appearance of happiness and distress, and their disappearance due course arise from sense perception.
+The appearance of happiness and distress, and their disappearance in due course, arise from sense perception.

 They come and go like the summer and winter seasons.